soijen/soijen.github.io/_products/en/stickers/Vermont/chester-sticker.md

 - cityscape
 - vermont
 ---
-This Chester cityscape die-cut matte sticker highlights the iconic buildings and monuments in Chester, Vermont.
-Printed on durable weatherproof vinyl.
+This durable, weatherproof sticker highlights the iconic buildings and monuments in Chester, Vermont, arranged like a city skyline.
+Perfect to add some style to a laptop, water bottle, van, paddle, etc. Features the Chester Village Green and Common, the Historical Society, Whiting Library, Hearse House, Stone Village Historic Distric, and more.

+To give back to the wild places we love, we donate at least 1% of our sales to organizations dedicated to environmental conservation.
+We are proud use recycled and responsibly sourced materials to create our products.
+Made in USA.